The Student Guide: 8 Fun Things To Do In Bristol

-Moving to a new city for university can be extremely daunting, especially if you’re going on your own with an aim to make a whole new friendship group *what*.
+Moving to a new city for university can be extremely daunting, especially if you’re going on your own intending to make a whole new friendship group **.

 However, Bristol is a different kettle of fish when it comes to having the best uni experience.

-And what makes them even better is they’re not that far from our luxury student accommodation – a bonus!
+And what makes them even better is they’re not that far from our luxury student accommodation in Bristol – a bonus!

 Keep on reading to uncover the exciting attractions you might not know about in Bristol…

 For all the animal lovers out there, the Zoo just HAS to be one of the most fun things to do in Bristol.
 It’s a literal haven of furry (and non-furry) creatures…what’s not to like?

 Its mission is focused on saving wildlife, not alone but together with everyone who has an involvement with the establishment.

 By visiting, you’re giving them the money they need to help save wildlife.
 Surely, knowing this makes it so much more rewarding – right?